Fantasy Football Week 3 Start 'Em & Sit 'Em: Mark Ingram ready for marquee matchup

 Age: 23 • Experience: 1 year

-This is one for deep two-quarterback and Superflex leagues because we don't know if Cam Newton (foot) is out.
-But if Allen starts against the Cardinals, he might be better than the other replacement guys, including Mason Rudolph and Teddy Bridgewater.
+This is one for deep two-quarterback and Superflex leagues since Cam Newton (foot) is out in Week 3.
+Now that Allen is starting against the Cardinals, he might be better than the other replacement guys, including Mason Rudolph and Teddy Bridgewater.
 Arizona has been awful against Matthew Stafford and Lamar Jackson in the first two games, allowing 657 passing yards, five touchdowns and no interceptions, as well as 142 rushing yards.
-Allen could be a sneaky option in all leagues if Newton is out, and he had 28 Fantasy points in one start in Week 17 last year at New Orleans.
+Allen could be a sneaky option in all leagues, and he had 28 Fantasy points in one start in Week 17 last year at New Orleans.

 Derek Carr QB